 Amy Herskovitz, LCSW-R is Managing Director of Fortitude Fund, a new vehicle for Bill and Karen Ackman’s philanthropic giving.

-DeShaunta Johnson, PhD is a clinical psychologist practicing in New York and New Jersey.
+Dr. DeShaunta Johnson is a clinical psychologist practicing in New York and New Jersey.
+She holds a Ph.D. from City University of New York.
 She is currently serving as StongMind’s Mental Health Advisor and serves as chair of the Mental Health Advisory Panel.

-Giuseppe (Bepi) Raviola, M.D. is an assistant professor of psychiatry and of global health and social medicine at Harvard Medical School and director of the Psychiatry Quality Program in the Department of Psychiatry at Children’s Hospital Boston (BCH).
+Dr. Giuseppe (Bepi) Raviola is an assistant professor of psychiatry and of global health and social medicine at Harvard Medical School and director of the Psychiatry Quality Program in the Department of Psychiatry at Children’s Hospital Boston (BCH).
+He earned his medical degree from Harvard Medical School.

 Dr. Lena Verdeli is Columbia University Associate Professor of Clinical Psychology & Director, Global Mental Health Lab.